How to Delete Pages in Word

 Once on the blank page:

-This should remove the blank page.
-If the blank page persists, it might be due to an end paragraph marker.
+These steps should remove the blank page.
+If the blank page still appears, an end paragraph marker may cause the issue.

 Step 3: Resize the End Paragraph Marker

-This often collapses the end paragraph marker, ensuring it doesn’t cause an unwanted blank page.
+This adjustment often collapses the end paragraph marker, preventing an unwanted blank page.

 Method 2: Removing Pages with Text or Content